Applied Behavior Analysis Track

 - Other behavior and medical/health care settings in the local community

-The majority of ABA track students will work 20 hours per week at the Community Re-entry program as well in the Stockton Unified School District working with preschool children identified as having behavior problems; this work enables our students to receive substantial tuition remission as well as a paid stipend.
+The majority of ABA track students will work 20 hours per week in one or more of the following settings: the Community Re-entry program, Stockton Unified School District working with preschool children identified as having behavior problems, Valley Mountain Regional Center, and other similar settings; this work enables our students to receive substantial tuition remission as well as a paid stipend.
 (See Cost of Tuition).

 Our program typically provides students with the BACB-required 1,500 hours of supervised ABA experience, along with the coursework required to become eligible to sit for the BACB exam.
 These steps allow an individual with a Masters degree in Psychology to become a Board Certified Behavior Analyst.